 - Median: Calculate the Median of the column values.

 - Stddev: Calculate the Standard Deviation of the column values.

 - Variance: Calculate the Variance of the column values.

-In this article we are going to explain the steps involved in configuring the Aggregator Transformation in Informatica to perform few of the above mentioned operations with example.
+In this article, we are going to explain the steps involved in configuring the Aggregator Transformation in Informatica to perform a few of the above-mentioned operations with an example.

 Configure Aggregator Transformation in Informatica